 - 75% of adults are non-adherent in one or more ways

-- $100 billion dollars are estimated to be spent annually for non-adherence costs
+- An estimated $100 billion is spent annually for non-adherence costs

-- @ 50% of people taking chronic medications stop taking them in the first year (The biggest dropout occurs during the first month
+- @ 50% of people taking chronic medications, stop taking them in the first year; the most significant dropout occurs during the first month.

 - 75% of patients and 50% of the chronically ill fail to comply with physician prescribed doses (Insights, Fall 2014--a study commissioned by CVS Pharmacy)

-- Patients are 6 times more likely to take too few pills than too many
+- Patients are six times more likely to take too few pills than too many

 What Are the Types of Pill Cases

 - Monthly – setup into a grid or circular pattern with pods for each day